mozilla/SocialShare/README.md

 Name         | Value
 ------------ | -------------
-data-size    | Controls the size of the share icons (bubbles/small-bubbles) data-tweet-at | Controls which twitter account tweeted the content (default: @firefox)
+data-type    | Controls the size of the share icons (bubbles/small-bubbles) data-tweet-at | Controls which twitter account tweeted the content (default: @firefox)

 Some values are not configurable through the plugin.
 For example the tweet text and tweet website are controled by the open graph meta data: